istio/istio.io/content/docs/setup/kubernetes/helm-install/index.md

 {{< /tip >}}

 {{< warning >}}
-Deleting CRDs permanantly deletes any configuration changes that you have made to Istio.
+Deleting CRDs permanently deletes any configuration changes that you have made to Istio.
 {{< /warning >}}

 {{< tip >}}
 The `istio-init` chart contains all raw CRDs in the `istio-init/ifiles` directory.
-After fetching this chart, you can simply delete the CRDs using kubectl.
+After fetching this chart, you can simply delete the CRDs using `kubectl`.
 {{< /tip >}}

-1. To permanantly delete Istio's CRDs and all Istio configuration:
+1. To permanently delete Istio's CRDs and all Istio configuration:

     {{< text bash >}}